triton-inference-server/model_navigator/examples/10_optimize_model_and_use_zero_copy_runners/README.md

 # Optimize model and use zero-copy runners

-In this example we show how to use zero-copy runners for inference without unnecessary copying data from CPU to GPU and back.
+In this example, we show how to use zero-copy runners for inference without unnecessary copying data from CPU to GPU and back.

-We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
-To run the example simply run the `optimize.py` script:
+We recommend running this example in NVIDIA NGC [PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+To run the example, simply run the `optimize.py` script:

 ```bash
 ./optimize.py